Health Sharing: Why a State Tax Deduction

 Under this model, American patients and clinicians have the added satisfaction of improved relationships free of managed care demands.

-State response should focus on better service, open options
+State response should focus on more options, not higher enrollment

 Governor Whitmer is trying to retain high Medicaid enrollment, which boosts federal funding to the state.
-Yet just this week, MDHHS had to close registration early due to high public demand to give feedback on direct caregiver and mental health programs.
+Yet MDHHS has had to close registration early due to high public demand to give feedback on direct caregiver and mental health programs.

 Instead of driving enrollment in the troubled Medicaid program, Michigan should recognize the real advantages to private sector alternatives.
 Letting people leave the state program for popular sharing options could increase their satisfaction and improve state services.

-Facilitating this choice via tax deduction could allow states to refocus Medicaid’s mission as payer of last resort.
+Facilitating consumer choice via tax deduction could allow Michigan to refocus Medicaid’s mission as payer of last resort.
 In a win for the chronically-ill and disabled, overworked state Medicaid caseworkers and administrators would be able to focus time and services on those in greatest need.

-From a fiscal standpoint, this tax deduction pales in comparison to Medicaid program costs.
-For example, a single individual generally pays $1100-3000 per year for health sharing membership, while in 2020 Michigan paid Medicaid health plans an average of $6000 per year for each individual.
-(State administrative costs are over and above plan payments.)
+From a fiscal standpoint, this tax deduction would more than pay for itself in Medicaid program savings.
+A single individual generally will pay less than $4100 in 2026 for health sharing membership.
+According to the most recent data available, in 2023 Michigan Medicaid health plans averaged $8379 per year per person.
+Plus, state administrative costs are over and above plan payments.

 In sum, a Michigan tax deduction is likely to net the state over 200% of current Medicaid costs saved for every person who choses health sharing.